- What is prednisone?

 Here are a few considerations that you can adopt to reduce the rate of secretion of prednisone in your breast milk:

-- Change the breastfeeding frequency and avoid nursing the baby for at least four to six hours after taking prednisone.
+- Change the breastfeeding frequency and avoid nursing the baby for at least three-four hours after taking prednisone.
+You may pump and store the breastmilk before taking the medicine, and feed this during the gap.

 - Drink adequate water to ensure optimal metabolite-excretion.